 CH-145 Integrated Chemistry Principles II Lab (Spring; Yearly; 1.00 Credit; N,QS) This semester will focus on learning good laboratory practices, primarily through the quantitative analysis of compounds.
 The quantitative analysis of materials and an understanding of reproducibility and bias are relevant to many fields, including medical analysis or the analysis of contaminants in the environment.
 This course will also teach you how to keep an excellent laboratory notebook, identify safety hazards in the lab, and complete data analysis and graphing in Excel.
 All of these tools will serve you well in a variety of careers.
-Prerequisite: CH143.
-Corequisite CH144.
+Prerequisite: CH-143.
 A lab fee is associated with this course.

 CH-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary with topic.

 CH-222 Inorganic Chemistry (Spring; All Years; 4.00 Credits; N) CH 222 is a one-semester course of Inorganic Chemistry that builds on chemistry knowledge acquired in CH 142 (Integrated Chemistry Principles I).
 The Inorganic Chemistry course is designed for all students having " chemistry " in their POE title but it will serve any student who wants to learn about " chemistry of elements " because it covers chemistry of all elements from the periodic table with exception of organic carbon chemistry.
 The class also introduces students to theoretical concepts such as molecular symmetry, molecular spectroscopy, and theory of complexes.
 Part of the class is a 4-hour laboratory session which introduces students into synthetic inorganic chemistry and characterization of inorganic compounds.
 Syntheses, reactivity, and characterization of main group element compounds and transition metals will be practiced.
 Pre-Req: CH-142 and CH-143.
 Pre-Req or Co-Req: CH-144 and CH-145.

 CH-232 Organic Chemistry I (Variable; Yearly; 3.00 Credits; N) Students enrolled in CH-242 will become familiar with the fundamental concepts and nomenclature needed to understand and communicate organic chemistry.
 The course is further designed to teach the structure-function relationships that exist across many classes of organic and bio-organic systems, and therefore provide a foundation for further study in chemistry, biochemistry, biology, and medicine.
-Prerequisites: CH-144; Corequisites: CH-233.
+Prerequisite: CH-144; Corequisite: CH-233.